amaliaskilton/flibl/README.md

       "target_utterance_tier_type": ["Target Utterance"]
   ```
 - **Additional information**
     - Note that all target tiers must have the same Tier Type and that this field is for the Tier *Type*, not the tier name.
 See above for more information on finding this in the ELAN interface.

+## Creating the config file for a transcript with no child language
+If your EAF does not contain child language (more precise: doesn't have a tier with target/adult-like forms of child utterances), you will not use all of the config fields listed above.
+Instead:

+* In the language list, set `child_language` to the same ISO code as `main_language`
+* No additional language beyond what's actually in the file should be included in the `language_fonts` list
+* For the `valid_characters` list the same list of characters should be repeated for the `child_language`
+* The `target utterance tier type` should be blank

+See the [sample ELAN and config files with no child language](/example_eafs_and_configs/has_child_language) for examples of how to set up the config file for a transcript like this.

 # Going from FLEx to ELAN
 Once you have a text that has been parsed to your satisfaction in FLEx, you can now export it and use Flibl to ensure that it keeps important information as you open it in ELAN.
 If you have gone through the process of exporting from FLEx and importing to ELAN before, this will be different - Flibl foregoes the built-in Import process in ELAN and creates the EAF file for you instead.